The Salmon River Sparkle

 Salmon River Light Conditions

 If you study the revolving photographs on this post you see one obvious thing in common and that's the appearance of some amazing natural sunlight sparkling through the clouds on the surface of the river.
-The other much less obvious fact that you'll not pick up on is that these shots were all taken within minutes of salmon being landed.
-Always expect the unexpected in Scottish salmon fishing but for me when I see that sparkle of sunlight on the water my expectation levels soar and especially during the Spring or early Summer months.
+The other much less obvious fact that you'll not pick up on is that these shots were all taken within minutes of salmon being hooked and landed.
+Always expect the unexpected in Scottish salmon fishing but for me when I see that subtle sparkle of sunlight on the water my expectation levels soar and especially during the Spring or early Summer months.

 Salmon Fly Bling

 That little sparkle of sunlight on the water not only often seems to trigger salmon into having a go but will also transfer your salmon fly into the most amazing light show if it has been tied with some of the modern shiny glittering fly dressing materials.
-Whether that truly makes a difference to a salmon I really don't know but it certainly makes a difference to us salmon anglers on the salmon fly 'faith' level side of things when we see a fly that's come alive.
+Whether that truly makes a difference to a salmon I really don't know but it certainly makes a difference to us salmon anglers on the salmon fly 'faith' level side of things when we see a fly that's come alive in the water.

 Developing A Nose For Salmon Taking Times